Spit it out! - 19/24

 Released: November 2004

-Nick came in.
+Nick came in, being all smiles.
 "Hi there.
-How´s it going?"
+How's it going?"

 Nick fetched himself an apple from the fridge.
 "Is it because you caught Warrick and me betting about it?"

-Greg met his look.
-"But it is.
-I messed up big time."
+Greg squirmed in his seat.
+"Yeah, well, I messed up big time."

 "In the field?
-Yes, I heard about that.
+I heard about that.
 So what?
 You made one mistake.
-It´s happened to all of us."
+It's happened to all of us."

-Nick smiled.
-"Well, you sure did make one silly mistake."
+Nick chuckled.
+"Well, you sure made one silly mistake."

 "Calm down.
-I´m kidding.
-I´m certain Grissom has already forgiven you."
+I'm just kidding.
+I'm certain Grissom has already forgiven you."

 Greg glared at him.
 "Quit it."

-Calmly, Nick continued to chow down his apple.
-"Why don´t you go home and forget about it?
+Nick chewed down his apple.
+"Why don't you go home and forget about it?
 Meet up with Alan and have some fun."

-Greg emptied his cup of coffee and put it on the table.
+Greg fiddled with his empty cup.
 "Nick, if you want to ask something - just ask."

-"I don´t know.
-I´d always wanted to.
-I tried a few times but I never found the right words."
-It sounded lame, even to his own ears.
+"I don't know.
+I'd always wanted to.
+I tried a few times, but I never found the right words."

 Nick patted his arm.
 "Take it easy.
-I´m not mad at you or something.
-Watching you every day at work, it wasn´t that hard to figure it out myself."
+I'm not mad at you.
+Watching you every day at work, it wasn't that hard to figure it out myself."

 "Well, for one thing I noticed you have a big crush on our boss."

-In shock, Greg froze.
-Since the day he was outed by Alan to his friends and co-workers he had feared they would figure out the nature of his feelings for Grissom by some means or the other.
-Gil and he had been involved a few months now.
+Duh!
+Greg froze.
+Since the day he had been outed by Alan to his friends and co-workers he had feared they would figure out the nature of his feelings for Gil Grissom eventually.

-"Oh yes, it is.
-You´re checking him out all the time."
-With pleasure, Nick swallowed the last piece of his apple.
+"Is it?
+Why are you checking him out all the time then?"
+Nick swallowed the last piece of his apple.

-"Don´t say you were checking out Catherine," Nick mocked softly.
+"Don't say you were checking out Catherine," Nick mocked, shaking his head.

-"...he´s good-looking, mysterious, educated and pretty untouchable," Nick finished.
+"...he's good-looking, mysterious, educated and pretty untouchable," Nick finished with a smirk.

-Nick grinned.
+Nick clicked his tongue.
 "Really?
-Doesn´t he look at lot like Alan?"
+Doesn't he look at lot like Alan?"

-Nick laughed cheerfully.
+Nick laughed.
 "So, you are hot for the boss.
 Anything else I should know about?"

 "What about him?"

-"No," Greg decided with certainty.
+"Never," Greg decided, not shy about that matter.
 "He cheated a lot on me.
 I never want to go through this hell again."

 "I understand.
 You look for someone faithful.
 Someone you can trust.
-Don´t you think Grissom is trustworthy?"
+Sounds just like Grissom, doesn't it?"

 Greg jumped up.
 His chair toppled over.
-"That does it!
-I´m going home."
+"That's it!
+I'm going home."
 He rushed out, leaving the chair where it was.

 "Still here?"
 Catherine peeked in.

-"I´m already on my way."
-Gil stood up, noticing Cath´s beautiful outfit as well as that she had cried.
+"I'm already on my way."
+Gil stood up, noticing Catherine's beautiful outfit as well as that she had cried.
 Oh hell.
-More problems to complete a bad day.
-"Didn´t you want to go out?"
+More problems to complete a disastrous night.
+"Didn't you want to go out?"